Charith0401/personal-expense-tracker/README.md

-Click the "start.bat" file to run the application
+Run the "start.bat" file to run the application